ram-prasad-sahoo/astrava/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Proprietary License** with the following terms:

+✅ **Allowed:**
+- Free to use for personal, educational, and commercial security testing
+- Download and run the software
+- Use on authorized systems
+- **Promote, share, and recommend the software**
+- **Create tutorials, reviews, and educational content**
+- **Share the GitHub repository link with attribution**

+❌ **Not Allowed Without Permission:**
+- Modify or create derivative works
+- Copy or redistribute the source code
+- Sell or sublicense the software
+- Claim ownership or remove attribution

+📧 **For Modifications or Commercial Licensing:** Contact ramprasadsahoo42@gmail.com

+🌟 **Help Us Grow:** We encourage you to share and promote ASTRAVA!
+Create tutorials, write reviews, or recommend it to others in the security community.

+See the [LICENSE](LICENSE) file for complete terms and conditions.

 ---